mateusalxd/curso-vuejs/README.md

   },
   created() {
     axios.get("http://localhost:3000/v1/fotos").then(
-      // this.fotos se referi a propriedade do componente (fotos) => (this.fotos = fotos.data),
+      // this.fotos se refere a propriedade do componente (fotos) => (this.fotos = fotos.data),
       (err) => console.log(err)
     );